nogi2k2/Expense-Tracker/Readme.md

 - Provides APIs for accessing and updating user profile data.

+### 💸 Expense Service

+- Manages creation, retrieval, and deletion of individual user expenses.

+- Each expense is associated with a user and includes metadata like amount, merchant, and currency.

+- Listens to Kafka events published by the Data Science Service containing structured expense data extracted from bank SMS messages.

+- Upon receiving an event, the service validates and persists the parsed expense into the user's financial ledger.

+### 🧠 Data Science Service

+- Parses unstructured bank SMS messages into structured expense data using a Large Language Model (LLM).

+- Utilizes LangChain to interface with the LLM and enforce a predefined output schema (amount, merchant, currency) for consistent downstream processing.

+- After extracting the relevant fields, publishes the structured data as an event to Kafka.

+- These events are consumed by the Expense Service to create persistent records in the expense ledger.

 ### 📬 Inter-Service Communication

 - Kafka acts as the communication backbone, allowing asynchronous event-based interaction between the services.